codewithdev/hosted-resume/index.md

 ## ACHIEVEMENTS AND AWARDS

-- Recognized as one of 6 top brightest engineers out of 120 runner ups across the country by Economic Times (Times Internet) Magazine, for demonstrating skills as mission executer, leadership, team management, and critical assessment.
+- Finalist of "Economic Times Campus Star-3.0" and recognized as one of 6 top brightest engineers out of 120 runner-ups across the country by Economic Times (Times Internet) Magazine, for demonstrating skills leadership, team management, and critical assessment.
 - Linux Foundation Attendee Scholarship Recipient (France and Europe) to attend the Global Open-Source Linux Conference and Summit in 2019, 2020.
 - Received the Most Valuable Author Award 2021 from Tutorialspoint for curating tutorials and publishing the highest number of articles in a span of 8 months.
 The articles and tutorials attracted more than +250k learners on Tutorialpoint worldwide.
 - Runner Up, World Cube Championship, 2017 IIT Kanpur for solving cube in 27:13:00 seconds.